ArturoDeza/Piranhas/README.md

 1. Download the Piranhas toolbox to create Peripheral Architectures at your convenience in [Matlab](https://github.com/ArturoDeza/Piranhas/tree/master/MATLAB), [python](https://github.com/ArturoDeza/Piranhas/tree/master/python) or [Torch](https://github.com/ArturoDeza/Piranhas/tree/master/torch):

 2. Define your Computer + Human perception parameters.
-Read the [Tutorial](https://github.com/ArturoDeza/Piranhas/tree/master/Tutorial) to learn more about these parameters.
+Read the [Tutorial](https://github.com/ArturoDeza/Piranhas/tree/master/Tutorial) to learn more about these parameters. *Note the Monitor parameters are the parameters of the monitor where EyeTracking or psychophsyics were performed.

 3. Create a Peripheral Architecture.